lukebrown14-code/Geodex/README.md

-# Country Statistics Dashboard
+# Geodex

-An interactive demographic and economic data explorer that lets you search any country, compare it side-by-side with another, and instantly assess population and economic health through visualizations and a composite scoring system.
+Geodex is a country intelligence dashboard for exploring the demographic and economic profile of any nation.
+Search a country, dive into its population structure, vital statistics, and fiscal health — then compare it side-by-side with another to spot strengths, risks, and trends at a glance.

 ## Purpose

-Understanding whether a country has healthy demographics requires looking beyond a single number.
-This dashboard brings together the key indicators — fertility, mortality, age structure, migration, density, GDP, inflation, debt, and more — into one view, grades them against established benchmarks, and lets you compare two countries side-by-side so you can quickly spot strengths and risks.
+A single statistic rarely tells the full story.
+Geodex pulls together the indicators that matter — fertility, mortality, age structure, migration, GDP, inflation, debt, and more — grades each against established benchmarks, and surfaces them in one coherent view.
+The result is a clear, honest picture of where a country stands and how it compares.

 ## Features